andreondra/use/README.md

 ## Quick start on Linux/macOS/Windows
 This is a quick start guide on how to prepare the platform either for development of your own emulator or just testing.

+Note that there are some required system packages (CMake will report), for Ubuntu they are: `libxrandr-dev libxinerama-dev libxcursor-dev libxi-dev libgl-dev`.

 ### Get the repository
 ```shell
 git clone https://github.com/andreondra/use.git